Home-modules/docs/architecture.md

 Instead of each device having its own connection to the hub, it can connect to the room controller, which has a single connection to the hub.
 This way simplifies the wiring for the connections and saves IO ports on the hub.

-Room controllers can be of different types, each having its own software inside the hub.
+Room controllers can be of different types.
+One example is the Arduino (Serial) room controller which is an Arduino board connected to the hub with a USB cable.

 ## Devices